Lpiola/esse3-api-liuc/README.md

 # esse3-api-liuc

 This library allows you to connect and perform some basic operations on the University's online platform.
-The code was tailor-made for the LIUC university (https://sol.liuc.it) but with minor changes it is possible to make it work for another (more or less) 70 Italian universities.
+The code was tailor-made for the LIUC university (https://sol.liuc.it) but with minor changes it is possible to make it work for (more or less) 70 Italian universities.

 ## Installing